charliepark/fat_fingers/README.md

 ### Are there tests for this code?
 How can I know it won't false-positive something legitimate, like "@something.co"? ###

 There *is* a full test suite for this code, baked right in.
-Just look at the [code](https://github.com/charliepark/fat_fingers/blob/master/fat_fingers.rb) and you'll see the unit tests starting around line 27.
+Just look at the [code](https://github.com/charliepark/fat_fingers/blob/master/tests/test_fat_fingers.rb) and you'll see the unit tests.
+You can also just clone / fork the gem to your machine and run `rake` or `rake test` and the tests will run.

-Once you've cloned Fat Fingers to your system, just run `ruby fat_fingers.rb` and you'll see the output of the tests.
 They should all pass.
+Let me know if they don't.

-If there's a test case that we haven't written yet, just open up an "issue" here on the GitHub repo, and we'll get right on it.
+Alternately, if there's a test case that we haven't written yet, just open up an "issue" here on the GitHub repo, and we'll get right on it.
 Or, if you want to write your own and send a pull request, that's cool, too.

 ### What failing e-mails does Fat Fingers catch? ###

 It's a moderately-long list, mostly centered around the kinds of e-mail providers that have lots of users (and lots of users prone to typo their e-mail providers' names).
 Your 'Yaho's, your 'Hotmali's, your 'Gmial's.
 That sort of thing.

-To see the full list of what Fat Fingers will catch, check out the tests (around line 27 of [the code](https://github.com/charliepark/fat_fingers/blob/master/fat_fingers.rb)).
+To see the full list of what Fat Fingers will catch, check out [the tests](https://github.com/charliepark/fat_fingers/blob/master/tests/test_fat_fingers.rb)).

 ### A quick note for users running this on Ruby < 1.9

+For simplicity's sake, we've set the minimum Ruby version for this to 1.9.2.
 Our multi-line chaining in this regex features the dots at the beginning of each line.
-Just move the periods to the end of the previous line if you're on Ruby 1.8.x.
+Just move the periods to the end of the previous line if you're on Ruby 1.8.x and it should work like a charm.

 ### Code Climate!

 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/charliepark/fat_fingers)

-### Make it better!
+## Make it better!

 I'd love to hear suggestions, critiques, and improvements.
 Feel free to fork it, ask me to pull in changes, and so on.
 I'd also love any test improvements.